-“Drugs can be helpful as part of a comprehensive treatment plan that also includes psychotherapy, family therapy and, if needed, school and community interventions focused on providing necessary supports,” says Andres S. Martin, MD, MPH, a Yale Medicine Child Study Center psychiatrist and a professor of psychiatry at Yale School of Medicine.
-When making decisions about medication, Dr. Martin says, it is always important to address the full context of a child’s life, including peer and family relationships and academic and developmental progress.
+“Drugs can be helpful as part of a comprehensive treatment plan that also includes psychotherapy, family therapy, and, if needed, school and community interventions focused on providing necessary supports,” says Andres S. Martin, MD, MPH, a Yale Medicine Child Study Center psychiatrist.
+When making decisions about medication, Dr. Martin says, it is always important to address the full context of a child’s life, including peer and family relationships, and academic and developmental progress.

 What should clinicians and parents consider before starting a child on psychotropic medication?

 According to Laine E. Taylor, DO, a psychiatrist in the Child Study Center, child psychiatrists weigh several questions before deciding to prescribe a psychotropic medication to a young person whose brain and body are still developing.

 Mental health is a vital component of overall health and wellbeing—but medications are only one of several effective treatment approaches.
 So, says Dr. Taylor, a key question to be answered is whether the child can be helped without medications.
 “We always aim to use the fewest medications at the lowest possible dose,” she says.
 “So the question is whether another therapeutic approach might be used before medication.”

 Next is an evaluation of the risks and benefits of a particular medication.
 While any drug prescribed to a child must be proven safe and effective, side effects are common and even to be expected.
 (For example, psychostimulants used to treat ADHD may cause sleeplessness and loss of appetite.)
 The answers are not always black and white.
 “Side effects are one thing to consider,” Dr. Taylor says.
 “But at the same time, a child’s ability to be present at school and to develop relationships in a healthy manner is important, too.”

 Do all children taking mental health medications need psychiatric care?